MIIC and Pharmacies

 Pharmacies can use MIIC to:

-- Review recommended vaccines based on a client’s exact age and immunization history.
+- Review recommended vaccines based on a patient’s exact age and immunization history.

-- Print an official copy of a client’s immunization history.
+- Print an official copy of a patient’s immunization history.

 - Submit or enter immunization information.

-By entering immunization data into MIIC, pharmacies help ensure that clients’ records are more complete.
+By entering immunization data into MIIC, pharmacies help ensure that patients’ records are more complete.
 There are two primary methods for entering data into MIIC, including:

 - Direct data entry while logged into the MIIC application.

 - Electronic transfer of data from a practice management system or electronic health record to MIIC.